 b.
 In the Supplier text box, search for the supplier.

-c.
-Generated order can be restricted to category.
-To set the restriction, select the Category Group from the dropdown box and then enter the category code or name in the Category text box.
+d.
+Generated orders can be restricted to category.
+To set the restriction, select the Category Group from the dropdown box

-For example, selecting Location as the Category Group and Designer Brands as the Category will restrict ordered products to this category.
+e.
+Enter the category code or name in the Category text box, e.g., selecting Department as the Category Group and BABY CARE - GENERAL as the Category will restrict ordered products to this category.
 Available categories will depend on the Category Group selection.

-e.
-Click the Order Type drop-down list, then select the type of order to submit.
+g.
+Click the Order Type drop-down, then select the type of order to generate.
 Choose either:

-- Top-up, to order products based on the difference between the store’s SOH and minimum shelf hold.
+- Top-up, to order products based on the difference between the pharmacies SOH and minimum shelf hold.

 - Projected sales, to order the products that are projected to be sold in the next <X> days, based on the previous sales; where <X> is the specified amount of days to order for.

-f.
-Click the Order Contents drop-down list, then click the type of products to order.
+h.
+Click the Order Contents drop-down, then click the type of products to order.
 Only products with MNPN are included in Generated orders.
 Choose either:

-h.
+j.
 In the Description text box, enter a name for the order.
-The Description should be unique and meaningful as it is sent to the store with the order.
+The Description should be unique and meaningful as it is sent to the pharmacy with the order.